GraphPFN: A Prior-Data Fitted Graph Foundation Model: Experiments

 \paragraph{Datasets}

-In terms of dataset selection, we closely follow the experimental setup of G2T-FM~\citep{G2TFM}.
-We evaluate two collections of datasets: (i) real-world datasets from the recently proposed GraphLand benchmark~\citep{GraphLand}; and (ii) some of the classic graph datasets.
-Together, these datasets cover node classification and regression, come from diverse application domains, include both homophilous and heterophilous graphs, span a range of densities and other graph structural properties. \Cref{tab:dataset-statistics} lists datasets used in our study and summarizes their statistics.
+In terms of the dataset selection, we follow the experimental setup of G2T-FM~\citep{G2TFM}.
+We evaluate two collections of graph datasets: real-world datasets from the recently proposed GraphLand benchmark~\citep{GraphLand}, and some of the classic graph datasets.
+Together, these datasets cover node classification and regression, come from diverse application domains, include both homophilous and non-homophilous graphs,\footnote{A graph is called homophilous if its edges tend to connect nodes with similar labels, see \citet{newman2003mixing, platonov2023characterizing, mironov2024revisiting} for details.} and span a range of densities and other graph structural properties.
+Table~\ref{tab:dataset-statistics} in Appendix~\ref{app:additional-details-on-setup} lists the datasets used in our study and summarizes their statistics.
 For all datasets, we use 10\%/10\%/80\% train/validation/test splits.
-Due to current limitations of TFMs, we restrict our study to small- and medium-scale datasets and exclude classification tasks with more than 10 classes.\footnote{In principle, TFMs can handle more than 10 classes via schemes such as error-correcting output codes, as proposed in~\citet{TabPFNv2}.
-For simplicity, we focus on datasets with at most 10 classes that are natively supported by existing TFMs.}
+Due to the current limitations of TFMs, which often natively support classification tasks with at most 10 classes, we restrict our main experiments to small- and medium-scale datasets and exclude classification datasets with more than 10 classes.
+However, GraphPFN can be applied to datasets with more classes via error-correcting output codes \citep[ECOC,][]{TabPFNv2}, and we report additional results for this setting in Appendix~\ref{app:additional-results}.

-In our evaluation, we run all experiments 10 times and report the mean and standard deviation of the model performance.
+In our evaluation, we run all experiments 10 times (5 times for non-PFN-based GFMs) and report the mean and standard deviation of the model performance.
 We report average precision for binary classification tasks, accuracy for multiclass classification tasks, and $R^2$ for regression tasks.
 For all metrics, higher is better.

 \paragraph{Methods}